chrisisler/devbox/README.md

 ## Introduction

-This repository contains the config and build files for my containerized development environment.
+This repository contains the necessary files for my Dockerized development environment.

 ## Install